Esthetician Schools in Michigan

 Esthetician Schools Near Me

-- 400 education hours or 480 apprentice hours are required to become licensed.
+- 400 education hours or apprentice hours over six months are required to become licensed.

 - You must renew your license every 2 years.